griezma/mypromise/README.md

-Wondering how js promises could be done.
+Experiment about implementing js promise